 Contouring fillers were subsequently developed containing very large particles and are now very popular and very effectively used for replacing the contours to the face or enhancing existing contours.
 The commonest areas are cheeks for a filling effect to rebuild the loss of fullness and contouring in this area, and chins to correct sunken or poorly developed chins that are quite visible when looking at the profile of a person’s face.

-Yes, this treatment does involve the use of needles and there is a very small amount of discomfort involved with the injection.
+Yes, this treatment does involve the use of needles and there is a very small amount of discomfort involved with the injection of local anaesthetics.
 But trust me, it is worth it and the minimal discomfort is over in an instant!

 The area to be treated will be anaesthetised before the filler can be injected.
 This involves the injection of local anaesthetic in the area.
 There is minimal discomfort and the injection of the filler is then quite tolerable.
 The numbness will persist for a few minutes after the procedure has been done so that the area can be comfortably massaged after the treatment by you cosmetic practitioner.